Martian01/mrhttpd/Readme.md

 The option is named a hack because it is a violation of the HTTP specification.
 It is, however, useful when you have mirrored dynamic resources using wget, and wget has created file names containing the query part.

 One note about query strings in general: for static file requests they are always ignored (unless QUERY_HACK is specified).
 They are passed to CGI scripts via the usual mechanism.

+### Environment Variables

+The variables **AUTH_HEADER** and **AUTH_METHODS** can be injected via the environment.
+If present, they will override the compile-time variables.
+This is the only way to provide standard images for docker and kubernetes based scenarios.

 ## Build